What If... the Watcher Broke His Oath?: Writing

 Unlike other episodes, this episode acts as a direct continuation to the previous one.
 Andrews stated that the creative team always planned to make this episode bring together all the stories from previous episodes and Bradley stated that the season finale's major source of tension involves if the Watcher will break his oath of not interfering or he will stay as usual doing nothing, musing if he will always watch and not interfere or will "a story" force him to intervene.
 Bradley also felt that the episode will finally answer the show's end tag.

 The episode would revisit various characters from previous episodes, including Peggy Carter / Captain Carter from the first episode, Doctor Strange Supreme from the fourth episode, Thor from the seventh episode, and Erik "Killmonger" Stevens from the sixth episode.
 An alternate Gamora who killed Thanos is introduced in this episode; an episode exploring her what if scenario was originally intended to release during the first season, but was delayed to the second following COVID-19 pandemic-related production issues.
+Gamora was chosen by the Watcher over the Tony Stark of that universe because the creatives felt she had a "cool" outfit and she had more of an emotional connection to the Infinity Stones than Stark did.
+Story editor Matthew Chauncey noted that the expectation was that the Watcher would have taken Stark, and felt that switch would have "played better" if the episode had aired in the first season.
 Bradley revealed that it was early on in production that it was decided these characters would return for a resolution in the finale, thus the ending of each episode had a cliffhanger.